 - 2 cups semi-sweet chocolate chips

 - 2 teaspoons coconut oil

 DIP THE STRAWBERRIES:

-- Line a large baking sheet with waxed paper and set aside.
+- Line a large baking sheet with a silicone baking mat or a sheet of wax paper and set aside.

 - Melt semi-sweet chocolate chips and coconut oil together over a double boiler.
 Stir frequently until chocolate is smooth and all chips have melted, about 10 minutes.
 Be careful not to burn the chocolate - melt it slowly and stir gently for best results.

 - When chocolate has melted, remove it from the heat and start dipping your strawberries!
-I like to dip strawberries into the chocolate at a bit of an angle, then twist them around in the chocolate so nearly all of the fruit is coated.
-When strawberry is fully coated in chocolate, lift it out of the bowl and let any excess chocolate drip off.
-Place chocolate covered strawberries on your wax paper-covered baking sheet to set.
+Hold each strawberry by its stem and dip it into the chocolate at a slight angle, then twist it in a circle until coated.
+Lift the berry out of the bowl and let any excess chocolate drip off, then place chocolate covered strawberries on your lined baking sheet to set.
 Repeat until all strawberries have been dipped in chocolate.

 - Let chocolate strawberries set on the counter while you make the chocolate letters.

 MAKE THE CHOCOLATE LETTERS:

 - Cover your "LOVE" printout (or print your own text!) with a piece of wax paper or slide it into a Silicone Stasher Bag.
 Make sure you can see the printout through your nonstick surface for easy tracing!